Chystiakove: History

-During World War II, Chystiakove was occupied by the German Army from October 31, 1941 to September 2, 1943.
-In 1964 Chystiakove was renamed Torez in honor of Maurice Thorez, the longtime leader of the French Communist Party who was a coal miner.
+During World War II, Chystiakove was occupied by the German Army from 31 October 1941 to 2 September 1943.
+In 1942, the Germans operated the Stalag 385 prisoner-of-war camp in the town, which was then relocated to Nikopol.

+In 1964 Chystiakove was renamed Torez in honor of Maurice Thorez, the longtime leader of the French Communist Party who purported in his autobiography to have been a coal miner.

 In 2012, the city's population was 81,761, down from a 1970 peak of about 120,000.

 In mid-April 2014 pro-Russian separatists captured several towns in Donetsk Oblast, including Chystiakove in June 2014.
 On 23 May 2014, a pro-Ukrainian militia endorsed by Oleh Lyashko killed a pro-Russian separatist and left another badly wounded amidst the separatists' takeover of the city hall.

 On 17 July, Malaysia Airlines Flight 17, en route to Kuala Lumpur from Amsterdam, was hit by a Russian Buk surface-to-air missile launched from separatist-controlled territory.
 The plane crashed near Chystiakove and all 298 people aboard were killed.